AvirFrog/Mir-Us/docs/usage.md

         [Mir-Us]  'get_mirna' found 9 results in 0.091857 seconds
         ```

-In the 'Result' tab a search report was printed to stdout and most importantly, a list of miRNA objects was returned, which contain all the parsed information.
+A list of miRNA objects was returned to the data object, which contain all the parsed information.
+In the 'Result' tab a search report is printed to the stdout.

 Search details can be ommited, by setting `verbose` flag to `False` or by not including it in the function call.